-The TIP system prepares youth and young adults with EBD for their movement into adult roles through an individualized process, engaging them in their own futures planning process, as well as providing developmentally-appropriate and appealing supports and services (Clark & Hart, 2009).
-The TIP Model™ involves youth and young adults (ages 14-29), their families, and other informal key players in a process that facilitates their movement towards greater self-sufficiency and successful achievement of their goals.
-Young people are encouraged to explore their interests and futures as related to each of the transition domains: employment and career, education, living situation, personal effectiveness/wellbeing, and community-life functioning.
-The TIP guidelines synthesize the current research and practice knowledge base for transition facilitation with youth and young adults with EBD and their families.
-The TIP model is a “practice model,” meaning that it can be delivered by personnel within different “service delivery” platforms, such as case management or in a team format (e.g., parents, foster parents, an older sister, girlfriend, roommate) as relevant in meeting their needs and those of the young person.
+The TIP Model™ prepares youth and young adults with EBD for their movement into adult roles through an individualized process, engaging them in their own futures planning process, as well as providing developmentally-appropriate and appealing supports and services (Clark & Hart, 2009).
+The TIP Model™ involves youth and young adults (ages 14-29) in a process that facilitates their movement towards greater self-sufficiency and successful achievement of their goals.
+Young people are encouraged to explore their interests and futures as related to each of the transition domains: employment and career, education, living situation, personal effectiveness and wellbeing, and community-life functioning.
+The TIP system also supports and involves family members and other informal key players (e.g., parents, foster parents, an older sister, girlfriend, roommate) as relevant in meeting their needs and those of the young person.

-At the heart of the TIP practice model are proactive case managers with small caseloads (i.e., transition facilitators, aka: life coaches, transition specialists, or coaches, serving 15 or fewer youth/young adults).
-The TIP transition facilitators use core practices in their work with young people (e.g., rationales, social problem solving, invivo teaching, prevention planning on high-risk behaviors), to facilitate youth making better decisions, as well as improving their progress and outcomes.
-The TIP system also provides for the use of other evidence-supported interventions (e.g., CBT, SPARCS/DBT), for certain clinical interventions to address critical needs of individual young people.
+At the heart of the TIP practice Model™ are “proactive case managers” with small caseloads (i.e., transition facilitators, aka: life coaches, transition specialists, or coaches, serving 15 or fewer youth/young adults).
+The TIP transition facilitators use the guidelines and core practices (e.g., problem solving, in-vivo teaching, prevention planning of high-risk behaviors) in their work with young people to facilitate youth making better decisions, as well as improving their progress and outcomes.
+The TIP Model™ also provides for the use of other evidence-based interventions (e.g., CBT, SPARCS/DBT) or other clinical interventions to address a critical need of a particular young person.

 Kendra, a 17 year-old-girl, was diagnosed with bipolar disorder and was refusing to take her prescribed medications.
-Her use of street drugs was possibly her way of selfmedicating.
+Her use of street drugs was possibly her way of self-medicating.
 Although she was in high school, her attendance, disciplinary record, and grades were all on the edge.
 Kendra’s transition facilitator, Ronda, began meeting with her in settings such as Starbucks and neighborhood parks.
 While taking walks together Ronda began conducting informal Strength Discovery assessments and person-centered planning.
-Over the first six weeks, Ronda was earning Kendra’s trust and learning about her interests, strengths, needs, resources, challenges, dreams, and social connections from Kendra, as well as from other conversations with her mother and an older sister who also lived at home.
-During this period, Ronda was also prompting, cajoling, and supporting school attendance, as well as teaching Kendra to manage her anger when someone is “in her face” or teasing her.
+Over the first six weeks, Ronda was earning Kendra’s trust and learning about her interests, strengths, needs, resources, challenges, dreams, preferences, and social connections from Kendra, as well as from other conversations with her mother and an older sister who also lived at home.
+During this period, Ronda was also prompting, cajoling, and supporting school attendance, as well as teaching Kendra to manage her anger when someone would get “in her face” or tease her.

-School continued to be a major challenge and Kendra continued to use drugs on occasion, as well as experience episodes of severe depression.
+School continued to be a major challenge and Kendra continued to use drugs on occasion, as well as experiencing episodes of severe depression.
 Although she seemed to be developing more of a trusting relationship with Ronda, she continued to refuse to attend any therapy or medication reviews.
 Ronda continued to reach out to her and after about two-and-a-half months, Kendra revealed that the loss of her grandmother a year ago was devastating to her, since she was the only family member who Kendra found to ever show that she loved her.
 Ronda also learned through the informal Strength Discovery conversations that Kendra dreamed of being a nurse as her grandmother had been.

 Based on this new information, Ronda worked with Kendra to explore how she might be able to improve her sense of family with her mother and older sister, and also to get a sense of what options Kendra would have in the nursing profession.
 Ronda arranged for Kendra to visit the community college program for nursing and to meet with the program coordinator.
 She gave Kendra a tour, discussed program options, and arranged for Kendra to sit in on a class on several occasions to see what was being studied and to meet some of the students.
 Kendra was very inspired by what she experienced and learned about the AA Degree program option.